Hiroz-uchiha/Offline_Meme_Editor_App/README.md

 # 🖼️ Offline Meme Editor App

-Meme is a Flutter app built on clean architecture.
+Meme Editor App is a Flutter app built on clean architecture.
 The app supports both offline and online functionality, with Hive as local storage and Dio for data access from remote APIs.

 ---